 Whether you live in the city or a more rural setting, maximizing your backyard for local wildlife is a relatively easy undertaking.
-Join landscape designer Doug Scott to learn how to attract birds, butterflies, and other wildlife to your yard.
+Join landscape designer Doug Scott to learn how to attract birds, butterflies, and other wildlife to your yard with the help of a wildlife habitat plan.

 Visit the USDA website for list of introduced, invasive and noxious plants, as well as search your state to see which invasive species are common to your area.